-- 1.1 Contamination and cross-contamination hazards to food safety: Contamination and cross-contamination of food by microbial, chemical, physical hazards and allergens; examples of each type; how contamination of food and food contact surfaces may occur; vehicles of contamination such as hands, cloths, utensils and equipment, hand contact surfaces, food contact surfaces; contamination routes such as from raw to cooked food, food handlers to food and food contact surfaces to food, potential impact on health if hazards are not spotted and dealt with promptly. - 1.2 How contamination of food can cause illness or injury: Definition of food poisoning; causes of food poisoning; incidence of food poisoning; common symptoms; at-risk groups; role of microorganisms in food poisoning; growth requirements of microorganisms; high risk foods; importance of toxins and spores; sources of food poisoning bacteria. - 1.3 Personal hygiene and behaviour: How it affects the safety of food, including the food operative's role in spotting and dealing with hazards, and reducing the risk of contamination.
-Need for food operatives to have clean hair, skin, nails and clothing; importance of following recommended hand-washing procedures.
-Risk to food safety of food operatives suffering from stomach upsets and other illnesses and infections; the need to report such illnesses to supervisors and/or managers before entering the production area.
+- 1.1 Contamination and cross-contamination hazards to food safety: Contamination and cross-contamination of food by microbiological, chemical, physical and allergenic hazards; examples of each type; how contamination of food and food contact surfaces may occur; vehicles of contamination such as hands, cloths, utensils and equipment, hand contact surfaces, food contact surfaces; contamination routes such as from raw to processed food, food handlers to food and food contact surfaces to food. - 1.2 How contamination of food can cause illness or injury: Definition of food poisoning; causes of food poisoning; incidence of food poisoning; common symptoms; at-risk groups; role of microorganisms in food poisoning; growth requirements of microorganisms; high risk foods; importance of toxins and spores; sources of food poisoning bacteria; potential impact on consumer health if hazards are not spotted and dealt with promptly to include physical, chemical and allergenic hazards. - 1.3 Personal hygiene and behaviour: How it affects the safety of food, including the food operative's role in spotting and dealing with hazards, and reducing the risk of contamination.
+Need for food operatives to have clean hair, skin, nails and clothing; importance of following specified personal hygiene procedures such as hand-washing.
+Risk to food safety of food operatives suffering from diseases and infections that can be transmitted through or by food; the need to report such illnesses to supervisors and/or managers before entering the production area.
 Risk to food safety from cuts and wounds; need to report cuts, wounds, skin infections and grazes to supervisors and/or managers; importance of treating and covering cuts, boils, skin infections and grazes, and how to do so.
 Types of protective clothing and headgear that should be worn, importance of keeping protective clothing clean and in good condition.
 Need for the direct handling of food to be kept to a minimum.
 Risk to food safety from jewellery and accessories.
 Need for incidents to be recorded. - 1.4 Legal responsibilities of food operatives and food business operators: Effect of poor food safety to food businesses.
-Legal responsibilities of food businesses and food operatives; importance legislation (EC Regulation 852/2004 'Hygiene of foodstuffs'), The Food Safety and Hygiene (England) Regulations 2013, The Food Hygiene (Scotland) Regulations 2006, The Food Hygiene (Wales) Regulations 2006, The Food Hygiene Regulations (Northern Ireland) 2006, or any superseding legislation; requirements for food safety management systems and food hygiene training; requirements for fitness to work; outline of legal sanctions and role of authorised officers.
+Legal responsibilities of food businesses and food operatives; importance of legislation (EC Regulation 852/2004 'Hygiene of foodstuffs'), The Food Safety and Hygiene (England) Regulations 2013, The Food Hygiene (Scotland) Regulations 2006, The Food Hygiene (Wales) Regulations 2006, The Food Hygiene Regulations (Northern Ireland) 2006, or any superseding legislation; requirements for food safety management systems and food hygiene training; requirements for fitness to work; outline of legal sanctions and role of authorised officers.